Dr Natalie McKirdy

 Teaching

-Natalie has taught into several subjects at QUT within Anatomy and Physiology, including Understanding Disease Concepts (LSB111), Human Anatomy and Physiology (LSB142), and held a team leadership position as Academic In Charge for the LS47 Medical Laboratory Science cohort of the newly devised Human Anatomy (LQB187) course in 2021.
+Natalie has a wealth of experience teaching into first year anatomy, physiology, and pathology subjects at QUT including Understanding Disease Concepts (LSB111), Human Anatomy and Physiology (LSB142), Disease Concepts (CSB520), and held the leadership position of Academic In Charge for the LS47 Medical Laboratory Science stream of the newly devised Human Anatomy (LQB187) course in 2021.

-She also has a wealth of experience in science education, with previous roles working in and with schools on STEMM outreach projects, creating curriculum aligned learning sequences, designing and delivering lesson plans, and facilitating teacher professional development sessions for both metro-based teachers and those in rural, regional, and remote areas across Queensland.
+She is also highly experienced in science education, more broadly, with previous roles working in and with schools on STEMM outreach projects, creating curriculum aligned learning sequences, designing and delivering lesson plans, and facilitating teacher professional development sessions for both metro-based teachers and those in rural, regional, and remote areas across Queensland.

 Experience